-For the three months ended March 31, 2009, our largest development program (XOMA 052) accounted for more than 20% but less than 30%, and two other development programs (Novartis and NIAID 3) accounted for more than 10% but less than 20%, of our total research and development expenses.
-For the three months ended March 31, 2008, our largest development program (XOMA 052) accounted for more than 20% and less than 30%, and one development program (SPRI/AVEO) accounted for more than 10% but less than 20%, of our total research and development expenses.
+For the three and six months ended June 30, 2009, our largest development program (XOMA 052) accounted for more than 20% but less than 30% of our total research and development expense.
+For the three months ended June 30, 2009, one development program (NIAID 3) accounted for more than 10% but less than 20% of our total research and development expense, and for the six months ended June 30, 2009, two development programs (NIAID 3 and Novartis) accounting for more than 10% but less than 20% of our total research and development expense.
+No development program accounted for more than 30% of our total research and development expense in the first half of 2009.
+For the three and six months ended June 30, 2008, our largest development program (XOMA 052) accounted for more than 10% but less than 20%, and no development program accounted for more than 20% of our total research and development expense.

-We currently expect to continue to reduce our research and development spending in 2009, as compared to 2008.
-In April of 2009, we completed enrollment of our Phase 1 clinical trials of XOMA 052.
-We plan to complete our Phase 1 clinical testing of XOMA 052 in Type 2 diabetes and initiate a major Phase 2 Type 2 diabetes study in the third quarter of 2009.
-We have been approached by a number of companies offering to collaborate on our testing and development of XOMA 052 for Type 2 diabetes, and we will seek to enter into a collaboration arrangement by the end of 2009.
+We currently expect our research and development spending in 2009 to be reduced as compared to 2008.
+In the third quarter of 2009, we plan to initiate a Phase 2 clinical development program in Type 2 diabetes and cardiovascular disease and will continue to seek to enter into a collaboration arrangement by the end of 2009.